Dannsair irish music

 The Scandinavian sailing tunes New Rigged Ship - Full Rigged Ship.
 Karl heard a version of these tunes from the duo Aly Bain & Ale Moller that was very emotional and we've tried to recreate that.

+Kristen starts us off on a couple of reel sets: The Sally Gardens - Over the Moor To Maggie - Trip to Durrow and Golden Keyboard - Cooley's Reel - Sheehan's Reel.
 A funny side note.
 The first time The Chieftains allowed us to perform with them we asked them to play the Sally Gardens set with us.
-Paddy Moloney was so polite, telling us we would have to choose the set because we only knew what we knew.
-They, on the other hand, knew ALL the sets.
 When we started playing the tunes everything was going great.
-Then Paddy started Maggy in the Woods (a Kerry Polka) instead of Over the Moor To Maggie like we had agreed.
+Then Paddy started Maggy in the Woods (a Kerry Polka) instead of Over the Moor To Maggie.
 Total confusion reigned until we all jumped into Trip to Durrow together.
+Even when there are 2,000 people in the audience and you are playing with The Chieftains it's just like the pub sessions, anything can happen.

 Till next time!